dido18/scratch-arduino-app/README.md

 ## Installation

-- Connect the Arduino Uno Q board via USB
-- Open an `adb shell` into the board using [adb](https://docs.arduino.cc/software/app-lab/tutorials/cli/)
+- Open a terminal inside the UNO Q board (you can also use the [adb](https://docs.arduino.cc/software/app-lab/tutorials/cli/) tool)
-- Copy and paste the following command into the terminal to install the latest `scratch-arduino-app` into the board:
+- Copy and paste the following command into the terminal to install the latest `scratch-arduino-app`:

 ```
 curl -sSL https://raw.githubusercontent.com/dido18/scratch-arduino-app/main/install.sh | bash